fuzhufozhu/ali_lot/intl.en-US/Developer Guide (Cloud)/SDK reference/Java SDK.md

 DefaultAcsClient client = new DefaultAcsClient(profile); //Initialize the SDK
 ```

 accessKeyId is the AccessKeyId of your account, andaccessSecret is the AccessKeySecret paired with the AccessKeyId.
-You can go to [AccessKey](https://partners-intl.console.aliyun.com) page in the console to create or view your AccessKey.
+You can go to [AccessKey](https://ak-console.aliyun.com) page in the console to create or view your AccessKey.

 ## Initiate a call {#section_ins_yrd_zdb .section}

 The following example demonstrates how to call the Pub operation to publish messages to a topic.

 ```
-PubRequest request = new PubRequest();
-request.setProductKey("productKey");
-request.setMessageContent(Base64.encodeBase64String("hello world".getBytes()));
-request.setTopicFullName("/productKey/deviceName/get");
-request.setQos(0); //Currently, QoS0 and QoS1 are supported.
-PubResponse response = client.getAcsResponse(request);
-System.out.println(response.getSuccess());
-System.out.println(response.getErrorMessage());

 ```